prisonbookscollective/prisonbookscollective.github.io/support-us.md

 		<p>1.</p>
 	</div>
 	<div class="content">
-		<h2>Donate to cover postage costs.</h2>
+		<h2>Make a financial donation.</h2>
-		<p>Each month we send around $500 worth of postage to imprisoned people.
+		<p>Each month we spend around $500 on postage.
 This is our largest expense.
 Your donation will ensure we can continue mailing books directly to incarcerated people at no cost to them.</p>
-		<a href="" class="btn-secondary arrow">Make a donation</a>
+		<a href="/donate" class="btn-secondary arrow">Make a donation</a>
 	</div>
 </div>